 Before we accept a diagnosis of ADHD for a child, these articles suggest we take a good long look at the environment they are struggling in and ask if the deficit lies not with the child, but with the education and health care systems, as well as society itself ...and our own expectations of both our children and the education system.
 One of my favorite quotes from the CE article is "The issue here really seems to be the environment the children are surrounded by, not the children themselves".

-It is up to us: the consumers, parents, medical professionals, and educators to be the agents of change.
+It is up to us: the consumers, parents, medical and mental health professionals, and educators to be the agents of change.
 Is there a chance that your child genuinely has ADHD?
 Absolutely.
 That said, I urge you to get them properly evaluated and tested before accepting that diagnosis.
 There may be other significant factors involved in their struggle--factors medication cannot address.

 Got five minutes?
 Here's the link: